tdgriffith/defense/outline.md

 ---
 # 4. Modal Analysis of Brain Wave Dynamics
-- Remember, linear model of nonlinear system
-    - Is it useful???
-- Analysis

 ### Traveling vs standing
-- When do waves reach peak?
-- a function of uneven damping
-- negative damping
-- indicates different regions doing different tasks

 ### Common modes
 - Find four out of 40 to be task independent